duncanamps/box80/README.md

 * WinCE
 * Windows

+You will need at least a 32 bit Operating System, and some sort of multi-threaded environment.

 ## Development status
 | Item                          | Complete  | Notes                                 |
 | ----                          | --------: | -----                                 |